ml-explore/mlx-swift/README.md

 ```

 > [!Note]
-> SwiftPM cannot build the metal shaders so the ultimate build has to be done
+> SwiftPM cannot build the Metal shaders so the ultimate build has to be done
 > via XCode.